monadgroup/axiom/README.md

    OS-independent.
  - The Maxim language compiler and runtime, written with LLVM and statically linked into the editor.
  - The replayer, written in size-optimised C++.
 Due to it's reliance on Maxim snippets, this must be compiled with Clang.
-This is the only part of the project that is OS-independent, as it (currently) relies on DirectSound.
+This is the only part of the project that is OS-dependent, as it (currently) relies on DirectSound.

 ## License